deepsquare-io/ClusterFactory/web/docs/guides/02-provisioning/03-configure-xcat.md

 :::warning

 Even if no logs are shown, the process is running.
-You should until the end of the command.
+You should wait until the end of the command.

 You must allocate enough `tmp` for the process to work.
 Inside the xCAT Helm `values`, you can use: